 Affordability is one of, if not the most important factor in choosing a school to attend.
 Applying for financial aid is a necessity for most students.
 Below is a brief, surface overview of the financial aid process.
 There are many excellent websites that go into great detail; this is meant as a jumping off point.
 The FAFSA site is excellent and full of great information.
 College financial aid offices are fantastic as well.
 Don’t ever hesitate to reach out to one.
 They’re a great resource and truly want to help families through the process.
-SUNY hosts financial aid days throughout October and November at several campuses.
-Financial aid counselors will help you complete the FAFSA on site if you bring all the required information with you.

 Financial Aid Process

 The Free Application for Federal Student Aid (FAFSA) is where the process starts.
 This application must be completed in order to qualify for financial aid.
 Both the student and a parent need to create an FSA ID in order to begin the FAFSA.
 The application goes live on October 1st of the student’s senior year and is based on the earnings of the previous calendar year.
 It’s strongly recommended that you file the FAFSA in the month of October, even if you haven’t completed the college applications yet.
 Early filers can often end up with a better aid package than late filers.
-These three sites are particularly helpful for completing the FAFSA.

 An Institutional Student Information Record (ISIR – you definitely don’t need to know this term!) is sent to the college financial aid offices you list on the FAFSA.
 This gives the college all of the information found on the SAR.
 Once the student is accepted by the admissions office, the college financial aid office will then come up with a financial aid package if the student is eligible.
 This package usually contains a combination of grants, loans and work-study.
 You’ll generally receive a financial aid award letter (or online access to one) within a few weeks of being accepted.
 The award letters can be a little tough to make sense of if you’ve never seen one before.
 You can read more about them here and here.